Kyriosity/read-write/README+/.net/README+/cs-lacks.md

 Retail.Price<N>(N val) where N : byte || short;
 ```

-To a turn (for me) numbers and constraints shall be like this sketch:
+To a turn (for me), numbers and constraints shall be like this sketch:

 ```csharp